learning-zone/javascript-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. Can I add getters and setters using defineProperty method?
+## Q 13.14.
+Can I add getters and setters using defineProperty method?

 Yes, You can use `Object.defineProperty()` method to add Getters and Setters.
 For example, the below counter object uses increment, decrement, add and substract properties,